Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 Note that the *A7* is quite unusual because the *c♯* does not belong to the key of C major.
 If a chord contains a note that isn't part of the current key, it is called a **non-diatonic** chord.
-As you can hear, the *A7* leads more strongly to the *Dm7* than to the *Am7* did.
+As you can hear, the *A7* leads more strongly to the *Dm7* than the *Am7* did.
 Therefore, the *A7* is called a **secondary dominant** because it has a dominant function that leads to a chord which is not the tonic.

 Functional harmony can explain progressions quite well which stay in the same tonal center and exhibit only limited non-diatonic occurrences.
-However, in classical music and jazz, we often observe chord sequences that are very difficult to come up with by using this theory (key changes for example).
+However, in classical music and jazz, we often observe chord sequences that are very difficult to come up with by using this theory (local key changes for example).

-# A Generative Framework
+# The Framework

 Now, you're ready to learn about a very young theory invented by Martin Rohrmeier.
 Fortunately, I had the pleasure to meet him at a summer academy and I am excited to share what he taught at his lectures.